THE PORTSMOUTH BLITZ

 On the 24th of August 1940 The Princes Theatre in Lake Road, was bombed during an air raid whilst a matinee performance was taking place.
 Due to communication problems no air raid warning was given, 8 children were killed in the bombing and many more were injured.

 Many of Portsmouth's great buildings were either damaged or destroyed during this period and some would argue, along with other British cities damaged during the Blitz, that the architecture of Portsmouth never fully recovered.
-The Guildhall was severely damaged by fire after it was hit by incendiary devices and many items such as paintings were lost.
-Other damage was as follows, 30 churches destroyed, 8 schools destroyed, 1 hospital destroyed another badly damaged, 150 pubs and licenced premises destroyed and the principal shopping areas were virtually obliterated.
+Portsmouth Guildhall was severely damaged by fire after it was hit by incendiary devices and many items such as paintings were lost, the Royal Garrison Church in Old Portsmouth was also severely damaged.
+Other damage included, 30 churches destroyed, 8 schools destroyed, 1 hospital destroyed another badly damaged, 150 pubs and licenced premises destroyed and the principal shopping areas such as Commercial Road and Palmerston Road were virtually obliterated.

-The urgent need for post-war redevelopment and the unsympathetic manner in which this was conducted, led to the mismatch of ancient and modern buildings that can be seen juxtaposed around the city today.
+The urgent need for post-war redevelopment and the urgency required to rehouse people, led to the mismatch of ancient and modern buildings that can be seen juxtaposed around the city today.

 You can read more about the Blitz in Portsmouth in 18 year old Corporal John Welch's diary and notebook entries.